bugaevc/asmwall/data.md

 `a` has to be a floating point memory value.

-## Convertions to and from Integers
+## Conversions to and from Integers

 ### `fild a`